nstudio/xplat/docs/xplat/fundamentals/architecture.md

 Using xplat allows you to add [Electron](https://electronjs.org/), [Ionic](https://ionicframework.com/) and [NativeScript](https://www.nativescript.org/) apps into your Nx workspace.
 These apps can be paired with a frontend framework or not.

 For instance, when you generate an [Ionic](https://ionicframework.com/) app with no framework it will add a [Stencil](https://stenciljs.com/) based app to your workspace.
 If Angular is chosen it will be preconfigured to work with Angular instead.
-All Ionic app flavors are preconfigured to work with [Capacitor](https://capacitor.ionicframework.com/) ready to build mobile apps.
+All Ionic app flavors are preconfigured to work with [Capacitor](https://capacitor.ionicframework.com/) for mobile development.

 When you generate a [NativeScript](https://www.nativescript.org/) app with no framework it will add a standard TypeScript based NativeScript app with `.xml` view files.
-However when paired with Angular as the frontend framework it will generate a [NativeScript for Angular](https://github.com/NativeScript/nativescript-angular) app preconfigured to work with Angular.
+However when paired with Angular as the frontend framework it will generate a [NativeScript for Angular](https://github.com/NativeScript/nativescript-angular).

 All apps are generated with a xplat supporting architecture by default however **you can use the app generators standalone without the supporting layer** by adding the `--useXplat=false` flag to any of the generators.